In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Sodium does not include pantry salt; for reference, ⅛ teaspoon kosher salt per serving averages 240mg (10% DV).
 Not a significant source of trans fat.
 Packed in a facility that handles all major food allergens* and gluten. *Milk, Eggs, Fish, Crustacean Shellfish, Tree Nuts, Peanuts, Wheat, Soybeans.

 Cook your protein

-- Pat your protein dry with a paper towel (if using shrimp, rinse and drain, then pat dry).
+- Pat your protein dry with a paper towel (if using shrimp or scallops, rinse and drain, then pat dry).
 Season with salt and pepper.

 Steaks: Cook the steaks, turning frequently, until well browned and medium-rare, 4 to 6 minutes for rib-eyes and New York strips, 6 to 8 minutes for top sirloins, and 8 to 12 minutes for filet mignons.
-Transfer to a plate to rest for 5 minutes.
+Transfer to a cutting board to rest for 5 minutes.
+Cut into ½-inch-thick slices.
 Do not clean the pan.

 Chicken: Cook the chicken, turning once, until lightly browned, 1 to 2 minutes per side.
 Reduce the heat to medium-low and continue cooking, turning occasionally, until firm and cooked through, 5 to 8 minutes.
-Transfer to a plate to rest for 5 minutes.
+Transfer to a cutting board to rest for 5 minutes.
+Cut into ½-inch-thick slices.
 Do not clean the pan.

 Shrimp: Cook the shrimp, turning once, until firm and cooked through, 1 to 2 minutes per side for regular shrimp, 2 to 3 minutes per side for jumbo shrimp.
 Transfer to a plate.
 Wipe out the pan.